CCBDA-UPC/Assignments-2025/Lab08.md

 # Pre-lab homework

-In this lab session we'll be creating a REST API.
-Therefore, you first, create a DynamoDB table named `ccbda-lambda-first` with `thingID` as the partition key.

 ### **Understanding `kwargs` in Python:**

 In Python, **`kwargs`** (short for **keyword arguments**) allows you to pass a variable number of named arguments to a function, which are then collected into a dictionary.